Phantasy Star (video game)

 Phantasy Star is considered a landmark RPG for its use of predetermined characters and a science fantasy setting.
-Sega launched a series of sequels, some of which were developed by staff who worked the original.
+Sega launched a series of sequels, some of which were developed by staff who worked on the original.
 Kodama directed Phantasy Star IV: The End of the Millennium (1993) and Naka produced Phantasy Star Online (2000).

 Gameplay

 Phantasy Star is a traditional Japanese role-playing game.
 It alters between a top-down perspective when the player is exploring the overworld, and changes to a first-person view when engaged in battle or exploring dungeons.
 The dungeons are long and twisted, and require the player to map most of them on paper.
 When exploring the overworld, the player can venture into a town to buy items and weapons.
 Outside the towns, monsters may randomly engage the player in battle.
 The player controls the main character Alis, and as the game progresses, other characters are recruited to her party: a wizard named Noah, a warrior Odin, and a talking cat-like creature named Myau.
 Each character has different strengths, weaknesses, and abilities.
 The party has a shared inventory of items and equipment.

 When encountering enemies, all party members enter into battle.
 Battles are handled using a menu system which allows the player to fight or attempt to talk and negotiate with an enemy.
 When an enemy is defeated, party members gain experience points and are rewarded with a treasure chest that may contain money or a booby trap.
 As the characters gain experience points, they increase in level, gaining access to new magic spells and raising their offensive and defensive statistics.